 Are you stumped when it comes to deciding on a tile colour for your home?
 There are so many colour options and styles available today that making the choice can be quite overwhelming.
-Well look no further than this blog post, we have the perfect guide to help you choose the right colour tiles for your home!
+Well look no further than this blog post; our essential guide to help you choose the right colour tiles for your home!
 Ultimately, we cannot tell you which colour to choose, but we can most certainly point you in the right direction..

 Be sure to add a large mirror which will reflect the natural light in the room.

 TERRACOTTA IN A MODERN SPACE - DOES IT WORK?

 ABSOLUTELY.
 YES YES YES.
 At first glance you might be thinking WTF.
 How can such a rustic tile work in a modern, sleek space?
 But in fact, it is the perfect pairing.
 Incorporating Terracotta is a great way of bring earthiness and texture layering into the space, where a lot of warmth and character might have been lost during the pursuit of achieving an ultra-mod aesthetic.
 People in these instances tend to keep the colour palette relatively basic, howevera a mix of terracotta, cement, steel, glass, timber etc will look architectural and amazingly modern, without being too left of field with colour.
 Give it a go!
 You'll thank us.